Chris-Sanford/RDPGen/README.md

 You can target a list of user and computer pairs by running Enable-RDPAccess in a foreach loop if desired.

 Future Improvements:
-- Create a config.ini file that must be configured to use the script
+- Replace environment variables written within the module with a config.ini file that must be configured to use the script
 - Alert user to modify/update the config.ini file if it hasn't already been set
 - Have New-RDPFile create an RDP file based on a template .rdp file using config.ini so end users never need to modify the module
 - Create Synopsis/Description/Help content to make it more "official"